 Both the Hinton Pulp and Cariboo Pulp & Paper mills are modern kraft pulp mills.
 Our Quesnel River Pulp and Slave Lake Pulp BCTMP operations have state of the art effluent treatment systems.
 Reinvestment in our pulping operations and upgrades made in recent years have incorporated new technologies to reduce energy consumption, as well as significantly reducing emissions and the impact of effluents on water quality.

-All of West Fraser’s NBSK pulp is elemental chlorine-free (ECF).
-This means we use no chlorine gas in bleaching or processing pulp.
+All of West Fraser's NBSK pulp is elemental chlorine-free (ECF).
+It means we use no chlorine gas in bleaching or processing pulp.
 As a result, we have reduced dioxins and furans (pulp manufacturing by-products) to below measurable levels and significantly reduced adsorbable organic halides (AOX) in treated mill effluent.

 Slave Lake Pulp monitors its water use carefully and remains one of the lowest water consumers in its sector.

-We continuously work to reduce pulp mill odours, gaseous emissions and particulates.
+We continuously work to reduce pulp mill odours, gaseous emissions, and particulates.

 In 1999, Cariboo Pulp & Paper achieved certification to ISO 14001, a management tool to ensure consistent and efficient achievement of environmental objectives.
 Cariboo Pulp & Paper has been successfully recertified to this standard in 2013.